victorojetokun24/Alt-School-CloudEngineering-LAMP-PROJECT/documentation.md

 # CHANGING FILE TO WRITE PERMISSSION
 chmod +w laravel.conf

-# MODIFING LARAVEL CONF FILE TO POINT TO THE PUBLIC DIR OF THE LARAVEL APPLICATION
+# MODIFING LARAVEL CONF FILE USING CAT<< EOF COMMAND TO MODIFY THE FILE AND POINT TO THE PUBLIC DIR OF THE LARAVEL APPLICATION
 sudo cat<<EOF >laravel.conf
 <VirtualHost *:80>
 ServerName 192.168.33.20